-Her practice focuses on patent litigation in the life sciences sector, with an emphasis on pharmaceutical, Hatch-Waxman, and BPCIA matters, in which she leverages her extensive scientific training to understand her clients’ technology at a deep level.
-She has significant experience with day-to-day case management, motion practice, pre-suit diligence, fact and expert discovery, taking and defending depositions, and arguing discovery matters in court.
+Her practice focuses on patent litigation in the life sciences sector, with an emphasis on pharmaceutical, medical device, Hatch-Waxman, and BPCIA matters.
+She has represented both patentees and patent challengers in district courts and at the Federal Circuit.
+Leveraging her extensive scientific training, Dr. Cork understands her clients’ technology at a deep level.
+She has significant experience with day-to-day case management, motion practice, pre-suit diligence, fact discovery, preparation of expert reports, taking and defending depositions, and arguing discovery matters in court.
 Before joining Proskauer, she was an associate at Fish & Richardson P.C.

 At Michigan Law, she worked in the Pediatric Advocacy Clinic to obtain favorable IEP and child support arrangements on behalf of children with health concerns.
 She also served as an intern in the chambers of the Hon.
 Anthony Porcelli (M.D.
 Fla.).